mistermicheels/learning-notes/processes-techniques/Trunk-Based-Development.md

 - Feature branches are short-lived (shorter is better, definitely not more than a few days)
 - Only one developer commits to a given feature branch.
+- Feature branches branch from the trunk and can only be merged to the trunk.
-- Merging from the feature branch to trunk is also allowed once and also means the end of the feature branch
+- Merging from the feature branch to trunk is allowed only once and also means the end of the feature branch
 - Merging from trunk to bring the feature branch up to date with new changes is allowed anytime.
 It is especially recommended to bring your feature branch fully up to date with the trunk (and check that it builds) before actually merging into trunk

 ![Feature branch](_img/Trunk-Based-Development/feature-branch.png)

 Pull requests (as offered by GitHub and Bitbucket) are a good way to handle this, and they make it easy to delete the branch when you merge it.

+As feature branches are an alternative to committing directly to the trunk, the scope of a feature branch should be small enough to have been the scope for a single commit to trunk.

+When merging a feature branch back to the trunk, it could make sense to perform a squash merge that makes the changes appear as a single commit on the trunk.
+Note, however, that this means losing information regarding the individual commits in the feature branch.

 ### Review after the fact